Jim Cantrell

-Jim Cantrell is an American entrepreneur, mechanical engineer and road racer.
-He is the CEO and co-founder of Phantom Space Corporation, which seeks to build space transportation technology.
+Jim Cantrell (born October 5, 1965) is an American entrepreneur, mechanical engineer and road racer.
+He is the CEO and co-founder of Phantom Space Corporation, which aims to build space transportation technology.
 After working at the French Space Agency CNES (Centre Nationale d’Études Spatiales) and the NASA Jet Propulsion Lab, he worked as an independent consultant to aerospace companies for fifteen years and was on the founding teams of SpaceX and Moon Express.
-Cantrell was SpaceX's first vice president of business development and Elon Musk's industry mentor when SpaceX launched in 2002.
+Cantrell was a consultant for SpaceX and Elon Musk's industry mentor when SpaceX launched in 2002.

 A mechanical engineer by profession, Cantrell regularly participates in road racing.

 Early life and education

 Cantrell was born and raised in Yucaipa, California, and went to high school in San Jose, California.
 In 1983 he enrolled at Utah State University for a BS in electrical engineering but later changed to mechanical engineering.
 Alongside his BS, he worked as a research engineer at the Jet Propulsion Laboratory (JPL) for one year starting in 1987.
 He worked on Mars exploration technologies at JPL, including Mars Rover and Mars Balloon missions.
 He completed his BS in 1988 and started work on his MS in mechanical engineering at Utah State University, while working as a research engineer at the University's Space Dynamics Laboratory, again focusing on Mars exploration.
 During this time, he began work on the Mars Snake, a 30-foot titanium exoskeleton designed to navigate Mars' treacherous terrain.